 5) Extensive internal 3d shape composed of erectile tissue

-Too many people only know about the clitoral head…the little pea shaped nub…and know nothing about the extensive three dimensional shape of the internal parts of the clitoris.
+Too many people only know about the clitoral head…the little pea-shaped nub…and know nothing about the extensive three-dimensional shape of the internal parts of the clitoris.
 It has a wishbone shape with two wings that extend out to the sides.
-It is so complex that the Federation of Feminist Women’s Health Centers identified that it has at least 18 distinct functional parts!
+It is yet another female clitoris fact for men.
+The clitoris is so complex that the Federation of Feminist Women’s Health Centers identified that it has at least 18 distinct functional parts!

 6) The head isn’t stimulated during intercourse